How we respond to and recover from emergencies

 Electricity service lines

-• If the power line has come away from a power pole, we’ll restore your service directly.
+• If your power line has come away from a power pole, we are the ones who can restore your power.

-• If your power line has come detached from the fascia (area under the roof edge) on your house or business, or if your property has been impacted by water damage or flooding, you must have a Northern Territory licensed electrician -check your property.
-Your electrician needs to issue a Certificate of Compliance before we can reconnect your power.
+• If your power line has come detached from your house or business, or if your property has been impacted by water damage or flooding, a Northern Territory licensed electrician must check your property.
+The electrician needs to issue a Certificate of Compliance before we can reconnect your power.

-• The Certificate of Compliance ensures your safety and the safety of our crews when reconnecting power to your home or business.
+• The Certificate of Compliance ensures your safety and the safety of our crews.

 • Once you have a certificate, contact us on 1800 245 090 to get reconnected.